 Guests and staff have reported seeing apparitions resembling the couple throughout the hotel, particularly in the lobby, ballroom, and the bar area.

 The apparition of a young girl in a white dress was also frequently spotted along the stairs and corridor of Stanley Hotel.
 Additionally, it is said that Flora Stanley, who was a pianist, can sometimes be heard playing the piano in the hotel’s music room.

-It is also worth nothing that while some rooms are more popular than others, paranormal activities have been reported in almost every room in the Stanley Hotel.
-From flickering lights and creaking doors to elusive shadowy figures and hysterical laughters, Stanley Hotel is without a doubt the ultimate haunting destination for ghost hunters and thrill seekers.
+It is also worth noting that while some rooms are more popular than others, paranormal activities have been reported in almost every room in Stanley Hotel.
+From flickering lights and creaking doors to elusive shadowy figures and hysterical laughters, Stanley Hotel is without a doubt the ultimate haunting spot for ghost hunters and thrill seekers.

 To top it all off, you don’t have to be spend the night to experience all these!
-Stanley Hotel has embraced its paranormal legacy and now runs several day and night tours to give tourists a glimpse into the history and architecture of the infamous hotel that have captivated people for decades.
+Stanley Hotel has embraced its paranormal legacy and now runs the Stanley Hotel Historic Day Tour to give tourists a glimpse into the history of the infamous hotel.

 The tour cost $25 for adults and $20 for children between the age of 8 and 17.
 Hotel guests and individuals with AAA members get a discounted rate of $23.
 Each tour last approximately 60 minutes and runs several times a day

 Its history, coupled with the ghostly tales of Elizabeth Wilson and the inspiration it provided to Stephen King, makes it a fascinating destination for those interested in the supernatural and the story behind one of the most famous horror novels of all time.